Ohio State Lima offers in-state tuition to students in 6 bordering Indiana counties

 “We look forward to the opportunity to offer these Indiana students an affordable tuition rate coupled with a high quality educational experience,” said Bryan Albright, interim assistant dean at Ohio State Lima.
 “This will be a tremendous cost savings for these students and provide them with multiple pathways to an Ohio State degree.”

 Ohio State Lima’s 2017-2018 in-state tuition rate is $7,553 per year, compared to the 2017-2018 out-of-state rate of $26,657.
 Ohio State Lima expanded its recruitment territory to include students in bordering Indiana counties in January 2016.
 This agreement marks the first time these students will be eligible for in-state tuition at Ohio State Lima.
+In-state tuition rates are based on an agreement with the state of Indiana and are only valid at the Ohio State Lima campus.
 Students on the Ohio State Lima campus now represent 44 of Ohio’s 88 counties, with the majority of them coming from northwest and west central Ohio.

 Students who enroll on the Ohio State Lima campus can begin any of the 200+ majors Ohio State offers and then choose several paths to an Ohio State degree.
 Once academic requirements of 30 semester hours taken at the Lima campus and a 2.0 grade point average are met, they can simply transition to the Columbus campus after one year to finish their bachelor’s degrees.
 Students can also choose to complete one of the eleven baccalaureate programs offered in Lima.
 All coursework leads to an Ohio State degree.